usnistgov/ARIAC/wiki/documentation/documentation.md

 - [System Requirements](system_requirements.md): The system requirements for GEAR.

-- [Competition Interface](competition_interface_documentation.md): How competitors are to communicate with GEAR.
+- [ARIAC API](api.md): How competitors are to communicate with GEAR.

 - [ARIAC Update Policy](update_policy.md)